 Did I miss anything?
 Send me a contact note!

-More about Starlink
+More Starlink info

-The official Starlink coverage map is here -> https://www.starlink.com/map
+- Known locations where Starlink works in Australia – the official Starlink coverage map is here -> https://www.starlink.com/map

-Starlink satellites live tracker
+- Starlink satellites live tracker – https://satellitemap.space/

 I held a webinar where I interviewed Marcus Tuck, who is almost certainly the most experienced Starlink traveller in the world, and discussed emergency communications for remote travelers, as well as how Starlink and other systems work.
 This blog post contains the video recording and various links about remote communication systems.